clopez11/WebFlex-Lectures-October18/M1/W2/breakout-objects/README.md

 ```

 ### Review: `this` inside objects
-* function is a method in an object, `this` references that object itself.
+* if afunction is a method in an object, `this` references that object itself.
-* function is a regular function, meaning it's not part of an object, then `this` references the `global` object, which is the `window` object in browsers.
+* if a function is a regular function, meaning it's not part of an object, then `this` references the `global` object, which is the `window` object in browsers.

 ```javascript
 // method -> obj